Should I use mouthwash?

 Types of Mouthwash

-It is helpful to note that there are two types of mouth rinse: cosmetic and therapeutic.
+There are two main types of mouthwash: cosmetic and therapeutic.

-While using therapeutic mouthwash does not take the place of good habits like brushing and flossing, it may offer additional benefits such as:
+While using therapeutic mouthwash does not take the place of good habits like brushing and flossing, it can offer several benefits:

 When adding mouthwash to daily oral hygiene habits, you may wonder: is it best practice to rinse with these products before or after brushing your teeth?